thingsboard/thingsboard.github.io/docs/pe/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

 adding-new-rule-chain-1:
     0:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/adding-new-rule-chain-1-pe.png
-        title: 'Go to the "Rule chains" page and click "plus" icon, then "Create new rule chain";'
+        title: 'Go to the "Rule chains" page and click "plus" icon, then select the "Create new rule chain" from drop-down menu;'
     1:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/adding-new-rule-chain-2-pe.png
         title: 'Name it "Device Telemetry Emulators", and click "Add";'
     2:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/adding-new-rule-chain-3-pe.png
-        title: 'Open created rule chain by clicking on it;'
+        title: 'Open created rule chain by clicking on it.'

-    3:
+adding-new-rule-chain-2:
+    0:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/adding-new-rule-chain-4-pe.png
         title: 'Find the "generator" node and drag it to the rules chain.
 With its help, we will generate telemetry values for further visualization on the dashboard;'
-    4:
+    1:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/adding-new-rule-chain-5-pe.png
         title: 'Name it "Indoor air quality data emulator".
 Set the number of messages to send to 100 and the sending period to 600.
 Specify the device "SD-001" (Indoor Air Quality Sensor) as originator.
 Copy the script from the documentation and paste it into the generation function section to simulate telemetry data for temperature, humidity, and CO2.
 Click "Add".'

-adding-new-rule-chain-2:
+adding-new-rule-chain-3:
     0:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/adding-new-rule-chain-6-pe.png
         title: 'Name it "Power consumption data emulator" Set the number of messages to send to 100 and the sending period to 600.
 Specify the device "EM-002" (Energy Meter) as originator.
 Copy the script from the documentation and paste it into the generation function section to simulate power consumption telemetry data.
 Click "Add."'

-adding-new-rule-chain-3:
+adding-new-rule-chain-4:
     0:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/adding-new-rule-chain-7-pe.png
         title: 'Name it "Water consumption data emulator".
 Set the number of messages to send to 100 and the sending period to 600.
 Specify the device "WM-003" (Water Flow Meter) as originator.
 Copy the script from the documentation and paste it into the generation function section to simulate water consumption, and battery voltage telemetry data.
 Click "Add."'

-adding-new-rule-chain-4:
+adding-new-rule-chain-5:
     0:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/adding-new-rule-chain-8-pe.png
         title: 'Name it "IAQ data emulator".
 Set the number of messages to send to 100 and the sending period to 600.
 Specify the device "AM-307" (IAQ Sensor) as originator.
 Copy the script from the documentation and paste it into the generation function section to simulate water consumption, and battery voltage telemetry data.
 Click "Add."'

-adding-new-rule-chain-5:
+adding-new-rule-chain-6:
     0:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/adding-new-rule-chain-9-pe.png
-        title: 'Find the "rule chain" node and drag it to the rules chain.
-This node forwards all messages to the Root Rule Chain;'
+        title: 'Find the "rule chain" node and drag it to the rules chain;'
     1:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/adding-new-rule-chain-10-pe.png
-        title: 'Name it "to Root Rule Chain", specify "Root Rule Chain" and click "Add";'
+        title: 'Name it "to Root Rule Chain", specify where to route messages - to "Root Rule Chain", and click "Add";'
     2:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/adding-new-rule-chain-11-pe.png
         title: 'We have added all the necessary nodes.
 Now, we need to connect the generator nodes to the "rule chain" node for routing messages;'